I Call Your Name: Overview

 Lennon wrote the song prior to the formation of the Beatles.
 In 1963, he gave it to Billy J. Kramer of The Dakotas, another Liverpool band who were signed to Parlophone by George Martin.
 Kramer released it as the B-side of the single "Bad to Me", another Lennon–McCartney composition.

 Lennon was reportedly dissatisfied with the Dakotas' arrangement of his song as well as its position as the single's B-side, so the Beatles recorded their own version.
-The song features George Harrison playing the Rickenbacker 360/12 guitar, offering the distinctive sound of the famous guitar to the world for the first time.

 Since the song was being considered for inclusion in the Beatles' 1964 debut film A Hard Day's Night, a rush mono mix for United Artists was attempted on 3 March 1964, but was ultimately scrapped.
 The following day, a new mono mix was made for the US Capitol Records release The Beatles' Second Album, while a stereo mix, edited from two separate takes, was recorded on 10 March 1964 and was also rushed to the US for the stereo version of the album.
 The edit uses an alternate take of the opening guitar riff and the opening line sung by Lennon.
 The final UK mono mix was performed on 4 June 1964, intended for the A Hard Day's Night LP, but ultimately appearing on the EP Long Tall Sally.
 The final UK stereo mix, performed on 22 June 1964, three days after the release of the Long Tall Sally EP, and also intended for the upcoming stereo version of the UK album, did not appear on a British release until the 1976 Rock 'n' Roll Music compilation (along with the remaining tracks from the Long Tall Sally EP).
 The song was never added to the 1964 film A Hard Day's Night because director Richard Lester thought it sounded too similar to "You Can't Do That", which was recorded five days prior and featured on the non-soundtrack side of the album release.

 The mono mixes feature cowbell from the start of the rhythm downbeat.
 The UK stereo edit has no cowbell and Lennon's vocal is single tracked until edited at the second measure of the opening verse, when the cowbell and double tracked vocal appear.
 The earlier US stereo mix places the edit on the word "call", and the double tracking and cowbell begin.
 The vocals are more prominent to the right, with the UK version being better centered, and there is a significant addition of reverb by the producers of The Beatles' Second Album.

-The song's instrumental bridge is the Beatles' first attempt at ska.

 "I Call Your Name" was re-released in stereo in 1988 on the compilation album Past Masters.

 The Beatles recorded the song for the BBC radio programme Saturday Club on 31 March 1964 (transmitted 4 April 1964).
 However, that performance has not been commercially released.